 🌊The Maer Local Nature Reserve is Exmouth's worst-kept secret, a fantastic green space so close to the famous seafront.
 Ideal for a quiet stroll just away from the busy beaches and a secret haven for wildlife.

-The warm, sandy soil at the Maer provides a haven for insects.
+🐝The warm, sandy soil at The Maer provides perfect conditions for insects.
 Many unusual solitary Bees and Wasps make their nest tunnels in the sand and get on with raising their larvae out of sight of the casual observer – look for tiny Bees flying out of holes in the ground.

 On the A376 to Exmouth, follow signs to the seafront.
 Drive towards the eastern end of the esplanade and park.
 The Local Nature Reserve lies behind the large sand dunes.
 What3Words: West Entrance ///nuns.dash.fine East Entrance ///lower.ocean.saying